-He currently serves as a Senior Editor at the International Journal of Research in Marketing and is a member of the Editorial Review Board of the Journal of Marketing (from which he received the 2012 Outstanding Reviewer Award), the Journal of Product Innovation Management (from which he received the 2013 Best Reviewer Award), and the Journal of Marketing Behavior.
+He currently serves as a Senior Editor at the International Journal of Research in Marketing (from which he received the 2016 Outstanding Senior Editor Award) and is a member of the Editorial Review Board of the Journal of Marketing (from which he received the 2012 Outstanding Reviewer Award), the Journal of Product Innovation Management (from which he received the 2013 Best Reviewer Award), and the Journal of Marketing Behavior.
 He also regularly serves as an ad-hoc reviewer for many other academic journals (e.g., Journal of Marketing Research, Psychological Science etc.).

 Selected recent publications: